 Failed hips and knees must be removed and replaced in a complex revision surgery that poses challenges far beyond the initial replacement, with bone loss making the new implant harder to anchor.
 Greater than 90% of patients who undergo revision procedures can anticipate good to excellent results, however expectations should be realistic depending on each situation.

-Dr. Gregg Terral is Baldwin County’s only fellowship trained Joint Reconstruction specialist, with extensive experience over the past 20 years.
+Dr. Gregg Terral is Baldwin County’s only fellowship trained Joint Reconstruction specialist actively performing surgeries, with extensive experience over 20 years.
 He and Dr. Jay Savage share a commitment to take on patients who may assume there’s no solution for their discomfort and lack of mobility.
 If you’ve had difficulty with a prior hip, knee or shoulder replacement – let Bayside Orthopaedic consult on the potential for a total or partial revision joint surgery.